Generating Career Ideas

 • What kind of learning and personal development opportunities they have.

-• What their options look like in the 2 or 3 years ahead.
+• What their options for the next 2 or 3 years look like.

 If you are uncertain about where to start, consider starting with people who you can reach relatively easily: